addieml/rangerMCP/README.md

 # rangerMCP
-# Shopify Slack MCP Server
+# Ranger MCP Server

-A Model Context Protocol (MCP) server that connects to public Shopify Slack channels to fetch messages, threads, and conversations.
-Designed to work with LibreChat and other agents for creating merchant feedback digests.
+A Model Context Protocol (MCP) server that connects to public Slack channels for Merchant Feedback on the Shop App to fetch messages, threads, and conversations.
+Designed to work with LibreChat and other agents (eg: Scout) for creating merchant feedback digests.

 ## Features